He is the symbol of fire in acts and fondness in the heart. May on this

 As a matter of fact, people across the country decorate their homes and temples with colorful flowers and lamps.
 With the arrangements of lights and colors, fairs are organized.
 On grand stages, the enactment of Ram Lila takes place.

-This year Dussehra falls on Friday, 15th October.
+In 2022, Dussehra will fall on Wednesday, 5 October.
 Also, here are the dates for Dussehra Next Five Years-

 We hope you enjoyed reading about the festival of Dussehra.
 Also, you may also like to read about zodiac signs.